J. B. Ford: Notable events

-The bow section of the J. B. Ford on 06 August 2022.
+The bow section of J. B. Ford on 6 August 2022.
 By the end of August none of this vessel would remain floating.

 November 6–11, 1913 : Two powerful storm fronts collided over the region creating a massive storm system.
 Powering through the first part of the storm the Holmes reached safety of the Locks.
 A day-long lull in the storm tricked many seasoned mariners into thinking the storm was over, and after venturing out into Lake Huron, weather conditions deteriorated to the worst on record, and the storm ended up causing massive losses.
 Twelve vessels sank with no survivors, 32 vessels were blown ashore around the region, and seven of these were completely destroyed.
 On the lakes 235 sailors lost their lives, with at least 36 more killed on land, making this the worst storm ever to hit the region.
 To date no storm has equaled the Great White Hurricane of 1913, in terms of either lake weather conditions, or loss of life and property.